National Institute of Health Sciences

 1913

-Sanitary Branch of the Medical Department established; six Sanitary Inspectors appointed after six months training at the Colombo Medical College.
+Sanitary Branch of the Medical Department established.
+Six Sanitary Inspectors were appointed after six months' training at the Colombo Medical College.

-Eradication of smallpox (Wasuriya), control of communicable diseases, safe food culture and school health programmes led by PHIs island-wide.
+Eradication of smallpox (Wasuriya), control of communicable diseases, the building of a safe-food culture and the school-health programme — all led by PHIs island-wide.

 Today